How Do I...?

 - If you don’t know your username or password

-After your login to Blackboard, you will see a list of your courses.
+After you log in to Blackboard or Canvas, you will see a list of your courses.
 Click on the course name to enter your course.

-Having trouble with Blackboard?
+Having trouble with Blackboard or Canvas?
 Contact the Help Desk.

 Know What is Expected of Me?

 Your class instructor may have emailed you before the start of class with an introduction to your course.
 Always be sure to check your Kent email (@kent.edu).
 Kent email is used for all official communication from the university and will be used by your instructors.

 When you first enter your course, look for the Syllabus or any Getting Started information.
 The syllabus is your instructor’s outline and description of the course.
 It will list a description of the course including learning outcomes, assignments, exam dates, expectations for how and when you should attend sessions and engage in your course.

 Communicate with My Professor?